Beluki/HexPaste/README.md

 ## Status

+This program is finished!

-This program is feature-complete and has no known bugs.
-Unless new issues are reported or requests are made I plan no further development on it other than maintenance.
+HexPaste is feature-complete and has no known bugs.
+Unless issues are reported I plan no further development on it other than maintenance.

 ## License